-The Governing Board is very serious about and takes an active role in ensuring educational quality, overseeing legal matters, and ensuring financial integrity.
+The Governing Board is very serious about and takes an active role in ensuring educational quality overseeing legal matters and ensuring financial integrity.
 A variety of actions taken by the Board demonstrate its commitment.
-The results of the meetings of the Educational Planning Committee are presented to the Governing Board for review and discussion.
-The Governing Board monitors the progress made and the development of student learning outcomes through annual progress reports presented by each college at Governing Board meetings.
-The Governing Board annually reviews the findings of the Student Success Scorecard, recently replaced by the CCCCO Student Success Metrics, and discusses the findings for each college.
-The Governing Board ensures that systems are in place to guarantee that members: are aware of their role; participate accordingly, by receiving and reviewing information; and/or participate directly in final review and decisions regarding educational quality, legal matters, and financial integrity.
+The results of the meetings of the educational planning committee are presented to the Governing Board for review and discussion.
+The Governing Board monitors the progress made and the development of student learning outcomes through annual progress reports presented by each College at Governing Board meetings.
+The Governing Board annually reviews the findings of the Student Success Scorecard, recently replaced by the California Community Colleges Student Success Metrics, and discusses the findings for each College.
+The Governing Board ensures that systems are in place that guarantee members are aware of their role and participate accordingly by receiving and reviewing information and/or participating directly in final review and decisions regarding education quality, legal matters, and financial integrity.

 The Governing Board has based its annual goals and objectives on the strategic goals established by the District.
-Governing Board members rate their collective performance - as well as that of the Chancellor - on goals that ensure the quality, integrity, and improvement of student learning and programs, as set forth in the District Strategic Plan.
+Governing Board members rate the Governing Board's performance, as well as the performance of the chancellor, on goals that ensure the quality, integrity, and improvement of student learning and programs as set forth in the District Strategic Plan.
 Accountability measures have been established for each of the Governing Board's activities.

-The Governing Board is mindful of its responsibility to monitor its policies: to ensure consistency between the mission and actions taken on behalf of students; and to ensure that resources are available to support student achievement.
+The Governing Board is mindful of its responsibility to monitor its policies to ensure consistency between the mission and the actions taken on behalf of students and to ensure resources are available to support student achievement.

-CCCCD Board Meeting Minutes-26Jun2019 CCCCD Board Policy 1012 CCCCD Board Policy 1012.01 CCCCD Board Policy 4008 CCCCD Curriculum & Instruction Procedure 4008 CCCCD Board Meeting Minutes-23Jan2019_Ed Plan CCCCD Board Policy 4001 CCCCD Curriculum & Instruction Procedure 4001 CCCCD Board Policy 4011 CCCCD Curriculum & Instruction Procedure 4007 CCCCD Strategic Plan 2015-2020???
-Doc uploaded is CCC Strategic Plan CCCCD Board Policy 5007 CCCCD Board Policy 5034 CCCCD Business Procedure 21.01 CCCCD Board Policy 1010 CCCCD Board Policy 5031 CCCCD Board Agenda Final Calendar 2019-2020 CCCCD Board Agenda Calendar 2019-2020 Financial CCCCD 1st Quarter Financial Statements 2019-2020 CCCCD Board Meeting Minutes-24Apr2019_Budget
+CCCCD Board Meeting Minutes-26Jun2019 CCCCD Board Policy 1012 CCCCD Board Policy 1012.01 CCCCD Board Policy 4008 CCCCD Curriculum & Instruction Procedure 4008 CCCCD Board Meeting Minutes-23Jan2019\Ed Plan CCCCD Board Policy 4001 CCCCD Board Policy 4001 CCCCD Curriculum & Instruction Procedure 4001 CCCCD Board Policy 4011 CCCCD Board Policy 4011 CCCCD Curriculum & Instruction Procedure 4007 CCCCD Strategic Plan 2015-2020??
+Doc uploaded is CCC Strategic Plan